-How to Build a Sensitivity Analysis Table in Excel (With 2 Criteria)
+How to Build a Sensitivity Analysis Table in Excel (One-Variable and Two-Variable)

-In this article, we’ll build the sensitivity analysis table for both one-variable and two-variable cases.
+This guide will show you how to build sensitivity analysis tables in Excel, looking at both single factors and two factors at once.
 To illustrate, we’ll use the following dataset as an example.
 For instance, we have a Mortgage Amount, Interest Rate, and Months.
 In the One-Variable case, we’ll consider 5 different mortgage amounts.
-And in the Two-Variable case, we’ll take3 different values for months along with the 5 mortgage amounts.
+And in the Two-Variable case, we’ll take 3 different values for months along with the 5 mortgage amounts.
 In cell C9, we input the formula:

 =PMT(C5/12,C6,C4)